It's got to be safe before it's fun!

 We must therefore point out that people with the following conditions must not participate in fat-suit combat:

-It is important that enough space is available at the venue and that shoes, glasses, jewelry, badges, etc. are removed before pulling on the fat-suits.
+It is important that enough space is available at the venue and that shoes, spectacles, jewelry, badges, etc. are removed before pulling on the fat-suits.

 Sumo Experience sumo suits have been sourced with safety as a priority and with all that padding it is easy to feel invincible.
 However, participants should be aware that there is still potential for injury.
 A sprained ankle or pulled muscle can be sustained as just as in any sport.
 There is potential risk to wrists and arms if a hand is put out to break a fall (although this should not be necessary as the fat-suit will cushion any fall).
 The head is protected by the helmet shape of the head gear and the neck brace guards against neck injury.
 However, the face of each combatant is exposed and injury can be sustained if the combatants clash face-to-face, or if a combatant should fall forward and roll onto his face outside the crash mat area.
 For this reason the combatants are advised of the need to turn their head slightly on these occasions so that the padded helmet can take any impact.